solo-io/gloo-docs/gloo/docs/gloo_routing/virtual_services/security/jwt/_index.md

 ## How does a JWT Carry Identity Information

-Inside the JWT various *claims* are encoded, that provide identity information.
-A few of standard claims are:
+Inside the JWT various *claims* are encoded; claims provide identity information.
+A few standard claims are:

-- iss - The entity that issued the token
+- `iss` - The entity that issued the token
-- sub - Subject of the token.
+- `sub` - Subject of the token.
 This is usually a user id.
-- aud - The audience the token was issued for.
+- `aud` - The audience the token was issued for.
 This is an important security feature that makes sure that a token issued for one use cannot be used for other purposes.

 The claims are encoded as a JSON object, and then encoded with base64 to form the payload of the JWT